Calling Me Close, Grandma Whispered Her Final Words – On Christmas Morning, I Went to Fulfill Her Last Wish

 A teenager worried beside a bed | Source: Midjourney

-On the last day of Grandma's life, a wild storm raged outside.
-I was reading her a story.
-It was a book I needed to finish for school anyway, so Mom didn't give me too much grief over it.
+A wild storm raged outside on the last day of Grandma's life.
+I was reading her a story from a book I needed to finish for school anyway, so Mom didn't give me too much grief over it.

 An old woman in bed | Source: Midjourney